TheKevJames/infrastructure/README.md

 # Infrastructure

-This project is used to configure routing of my various projects and their status checks.
+This project is used to configure routing of my various projects.

 ## Usage